GeekZoneHQ/eatsleepcodecoffee/README.md

 # eatsleepcodecoffee
-An implementation of eat, sleep, code, coffee
+An implementation of eat, sleep, code, coffee.

+Does not really do anything other than out put print statements.
+It is not supposed to be useful, just a bit of fun!